 Learn about our environmental, social, and governance initiatives, and how we bring those values to life.

-2022 ESG+P Report.
+2023 ESG+P Report.
 The City has maintained a long-standing strategic focus on ESG criteria at the Airport.
-In July 2023, the City released its second Environmental, Social, Governance and Prosperity Report (the "2022 ESG+P Report"), which highlights the priorities, performance, risks, and opportunities at the Airport across the ESG+P criteria briefly summarized below.
-The 2022 ESG+P Report is available on the Department of Aviation's website.
+In July 2023, the City released its third Environmental, Social, Governance and Prosperity Report (the "2023 ESG+P Report"), which highlights the priorities, performance, risks, and opportunities at the Airport across the ESG+P criteria briefly summarized below.
+The 2023 ESG+P Report is available on the Department of Aviation's website.

 Environmental.
-The 2022 ESG+P Report includes, among other things, a description of the sustainability management plan for the Airport and includes goals for the Airport, such as reducing energy consumption, moderating water use, reducing greenhouse gases, and decreasing waste to landfills at the Airport.
+The 2023 ESG+P Report provides a description of the Airport’s progress on the Sustainable Management Plan, and its goals to reduce energy and water consumption, reduce greenhouse gases, and divert waste from landfills.
 In addition, the City has set a goal for the Airport to achieve net zero carbon emissions by 2050.

 Governance.
-The City owns and operates the Airport via a stable and responsive governance structure.
+The Airport is owned and operated by the City through a stable and responsive governance structure.
 The Airport General Manager is a member of the Mayor's cabinet and is accountable to the public.
 The Airport is also regulated by the federal government and subject to applicable State law, which provides for transparency intended to foster confidence in government.
-Risk is investigated and mitigated based on data and facts, and crisis management and resilience are a focus of the City's and the Department of Aviation's leadership.
-The Department of Aviation integrates sustainability into every infrastructure and facilities project via comprehensive Planning and Development Sustainability Standards and utilizes asset and data management to maintain efficient operations.
+Risk is investigated and mitigated based on data and facts, and crisis management and resilience are a focus of the leadership of both the City and the Department of Aviation.
+The Department of Aviation integrates sustainability into every infrastructure and facilities project through comprehensive Planning and Development Sustainability Standards, and utilizes asset and data management to maintain efficient operations.

 In the last decade, the City of Atlanta has established itself as a model for sustainability and resilience through its programs, policies, and partnerships that advance environmental justice through green workforce opportunities, community health, and climate resilient and sustainable communities.
 The Mayor’s Office of Sustainability and Resilience (the “Office”) is responsible for developing and leading implementation of the City’s sustainability plans, goals, policies, and programs.
 The City’s current sustainability goals include transitioning Atlanta to 100% clean energy community-wide by 2035, reducing greenhouse gas emissions by 40% by 2030, ensuring 100% of residents have fresh food access within walking distance (.5 miles) by the end of 2030, amongst others.
 The Office is also responsible for creating the City’s comprehensive sustainability and climate resilience plan in partnership with its community-led Clean Energy Advisory Board, creating the first comprehensive food systems plan, creating a sustainable procurement strategy, as well as supporting the City to capture, utilize, and leverage federal resources from the American Rescue Plan Act, the Infrastructure Investment and Jobs Act, and especially the historic climate legislation – the Inflation Reduction Act.
 City Council has adopted a Justice40 Oversight Commission and the Office will prioritize alignment with the Justice40 Initiative to advance equitable, sustainable, and resilient programs, policies, and infrastructure.
 By aligning the issuance of the City's General Obligation Public Improvement Bonds, Series 2022A-1 (Social Bonds) (the "Series 2022A-1 Social Bonds") to support projects and attract social good investments that help advance the UN’s Sustainable Development Goals, equitable access to services, climate action, sustainability, resilience, and biodiversity, the City is continuing to build on its long-standing strategic focus on environmental, social, and governance criteria.